Bukit Bintang Boys' Secondary School: The school badge

-The second headmaster, Mr. David Boler (1966–1978) designed a new school badge when he replaced Mr. McGregor.
+The second headmaster, FDavid Boler (1966–1978) designed a new school badge when he replaced McGregor.
 The top left hand corner of the badge depicts hills which stands for 'Bukit' followed by the top right hand corner which shows a star which stands for 'Bintang', a Malay word meaning star.
 The bottom left hand corner indicates the national flower 'Bunga Raya' (Hibiscus) and thus represents 'Malaysia.'

 The design of a roof above the letters 'PJ' means that the school is situated in Petaling Jaya.
 The shape that resembles a gear below the letters 'PJ' symbolises that Petaling Jaya is an industrialised area.
-Mr. Boler redesigned the school tie by adding the design of the school badge onto the plain olive green tie.
+Boler redesigned the school tie by adding the design of the school badge onto the plain olive green tie.

 School Song

 There is two versions of the school song, Bahasa Melayu and English.
 The music that accompanies the School Song are Camberwell in C-Unison by John Michael Brierley.